 Pop-ups are specific messages that automatically open on a web page while users browse the content.

 When implemented correctly, pop-ups can attract potential customers to businesses.
-In contrast, irrelevant pop-ups hinder viewers consume the content, especially on mobile devices.
-So, users will leave your platform very quickly.
+In contrast, irrelevant pop-ups prevent viewers from consuming content, especially on mobile devices.
+As a result, users will leave your platform very quickly.

 You should place pop-ups in a way that they don’t annoy users.
 The following tips can help you:

-• Make sure that the design of the popup matches the overall web design.
+- Make sure that the popup design matches the overall web design.

 Below is an example of a pop-up by the Smartblogger educational platform.